| |

 friends on the mezzanine, or studying the ornate artwork on

+the walls.
 Thats the vision of downtown planners

 mapping out The Ruins Projecta 550-seat cabaret-style